 We expect limited capacity additions in the next five years.
-In North America, we are building a 1.8 million tonne plant, the Geismar 3 project, which will be our third plant in Louisiana, with first methanol production expected in the fourth quarter of 2023.
-In Iran, we believe there are two plants under construction but the timing of start up is uncertain.
-The completion of major projects as well as ongoing plant operating rates in Iran continue to be challenged due to the impact of ongoing sanctions, plant technical issues as well as ongoing natural gas constraints (particularly in the winter months).
+In North America, we are building a 1.8 million tonne plant, the Geismar 3 project, which will be our third plant in Louisiana, with commercial production expected around the end of 2023.
+In Iran, we believe there are two plants under construction, one of which may be close to completion.
+The completion of major projects as well as ongoing plant operating rates in Iran continue to be uncertain and challenged due to the impact of ongoing sanctions, plant technical issues as well as ongoing natural gas constraints (particularly in the winter months).
 In Malaysia, a 1.8 million tonne plant is under construction with a scheduled start up in 2024.
 In China, there are planned capacity additions over the near-to-medium term which we expect will be somewhat offset by the closure of some small-scale, inefficient and older plants.
 New capacity built in China is expected to be consumed domestically as China is expected to require increasing methanol imports to meet growing demand.